Felix-dev25/CodeAlpha_Secure_Coding_Review/README.md

 4. No Exception Handling: If a malformed packet or unsupported protocol slips through, it could throw an error.
 Adding basic try...except blocks would boost resilience.

 5. No Rate Limiting or Control: Continuous sniffing could overwhelm your system or generate massive logs if used at scale.
 Always consider limiting packet capture scope or add pause intervals if needed.

+Copilot reccommendations:
+1. Limit use to trusted and private environments.

+2. Add exception handling around packet parsing.

+3. Avoid printing raw payload data unless necessary; or sanitize it if you do.

+4. Never use this to sniff traffic without clear user permission—wiretap laws exist in many regions, including Kenya.

+5. Run with minimal privileges when possible

+Security and stabilty considerations for the tracert function:
+1. Input Validation: You're using raw input() for domain entry.
+If someone inputs malformed or malicious data, you might hit unexpected behavior.
+Consider validating the domain with a regex or using libraries like socket.gethostbyname() to test DNS resolution first.

+2. Privilege Requirements: ICMP packets often need elevated privileges (root/admin) to send.
+Running this as a regular user may fail silently or raise a PermissionError, depending on the OS.

+3. Error Handling: No try-except block means if sr1() throws an exception (e.g., DNS resolution fails, ICMP unreachable), your script will crash.
+Wrap those calls to guard against abrupt failures.

+4. Silent Failures: If a hop is firewalled or blocks ICMP, the timeout message is helpful—but you might want to add logging to track unreachable hops in a structured format.

+The final secure code improved by copilot

+When writing code you should always practice:
+1. Input valdation - sanitize and validate user input
+2. Use least privilege principle
+3. Avoid hardcoding credentials
+4. Handle errors gracefully
+5. Keep dependacies updated - libraries and frameworks